 The center of my coaching practice is you.
 I am a guide and champion for clients whose focus is on leadership, interpersonal communications and relationships, work-life balance, self-efficacy, and emotional resilience.

 I have always been fascinated by stories.
 Storytelling is how we humans make sense of the world.
 I spent my teens and early 20s writing, acting, and dancing—exploring all the different ways I could discover and tell my story.
 Once I landed at college, I chose to major in English.
 I fell in love with the Romantics and Victorians, but also fell headfirst in lust with the study of rhetoric.

 How do people choose what to tell?
 What metaphors do they use to convey their innermost truths?
 What stories do we tell to convince others to see the world the way we do?

 As a marketing and communications professional for nearly 30 years, I operationalized answers to these fundamental questions.
 I learned that we are all the authors of our lives, and as an influencer and leader I understood my responsibility to attend to the stories of others, from college freshmen interns to seasoned executives with a lifetime of stories to tell.
 When I decided to rewrite my own story, I got serious about coaching.
-I trained at the University of California, Davis, and I earned an Associate Certified Coach credential from the International Coaching Federation.
+I trained at the University of California, Davis, and I earned a Professional Certified Coach credential from the International Coaching Federation.

 Now it is my privilege to listen intently to the stories my clients tell about themselves.
 Often, I hear stories that have been inherited.
 Stories that are layered on top of core values and inner truths.
 Stories that get in the way of people realizing their dreams and their purpose.
 We all deserve to have someone in our corner who can help us capitalize on our strengths, navigate difficult conversations, and live our purpose.
 It’s a process, and it begins with my helping clients find the courage to craft their most authentic story.

 - Job performance